 PM Reading Scheme

-When children become successful blending simple words, they are moved onto the infant reading scheme (PM books initially).
-We have put together keyword lists of sight vocabulary that they need to learn by remembering, as they will not be able to decode all these words with their phonic knowledge.
+We use PM books within our book band books, once children are reading at Green Storybook level, they have developed onsight reading and will also begin taking home a PM book to ensure their reading diet is enhanced with a range of texts and formats.
+To support them reading these books, we have put together keyword lists of sight vocabulary that they need to learn by remembering, as they will not be able to decode all these words with their phonic knowledge.
 As children are successful at each level, the next word list will be sent home.
 There are three lists (for the first three levels - Dinosaur, Penguin & Owl words attached below), after this they will have gained a great bank of sight vocabulary to support their reading fluency.

 This reading scheme helps to develop a breadth of reading skills including: